oluwatunmise2506/ColorChange_project/README.md

 # My Html and JavaScript project
-learning more about HTML and JavaScript.
+learning more about HTML and JavaScript

--JavaScript Events

-  -onmouseover
-  -onclick